Amazing Bureaucracy

 My first experience with Thai bureaucracy involved my dog and I. We both landed in Bangkok after a thirteen-hour flight.
 My canine companion was dropped off near the luggage belt, groggy but fine.
 I headed off to immigration officers and presented my dog’s paperwork.
 They told me I had to speak with the airport veterinarian.
 Not as easy as one might think.
 I followed a security guard around looking for him for over one hour.

 Eventually they told me to wait at his office.
 Wait I did.
 Finally a short, heavy, smiling man arrived.
 He said, “What dog is your dog?” and pointed to a poster illustrating a few breeds.
 Yikes.
 My dog definitely was not represented.
 I panicked, pointed to a kind of hunting dog, smiled and handed in my paperwork.
 I was told to sit down and wait.
 Sit I did.
 He filled out form after form after form after form and after using stamp after stamp said, “Please sign here.
 1,500 baht please.”
-I received a piece of paper, found my way back to my pooch, showed my new060801k1.jpg document to the guards, and wheeled her out of there.
+I received a piece of paper, found my way back to my pooch, showed my new document to the guards, and wheeled her out of there.
 This was only a warm-up game for things to come.

 If you plan to work or live in Thailand for any length of time, arm yourself with a large pile of passport photos of every size, shape and colour.
 Find your local photocopier and make friends with it and hope for the best.
 What it all comes down to in the end is paperwork, legwork, cash, and more paperwork.

 When I use my Thai Visa card I actually earn points that can be cashed in for different objects offered in the ‘redeem your points’ catalogue.
 Sounded easy enough.
 I chose a gym bag and a bottle of wine and waited by my mailbox.
 Nothing ever came.
 It turns out that the wine had to be picked up at the main office.
 If you are a foreigner, your entire passport had to be photocopied and turned in with your claim.
 The bag would be mailed eventually and could not be picked up together with the wine.
-I went through with the whole painful procedure, more for spite than for060801k2.jpg the goods.
+I went through with the whole painful procedure, more for spite than for the goods.

 Trying to conduct interviews for Kat’s Window can also throw me into a major bureaucratic tangle.
 The reason why I spend so much time interviewing people on the street and not talking to people inside a company is due to amazing bureaucracy and not some prejudice on my part.